sr14978/innocuous-ciphertexts/README.md

 You can calculate the distance between given urls and a reference distrobution with this program.
 ./calculate.py <url_test_file> <reference_bins>
 eg ./calculate.py 100/fakes/1 100/reference_char_bins

+You can use this program to compare visually how the url distrobutions compare.
+./visualise -m <binning_mode>
+eg ./visualise -m char

 This program can calculate a decision threshold to differentiate the normal and fake distrobutions.